Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 250 Gold
 - Arcane Focus

-**Focus**: Whenever you score a takedown, you gain a stack of _Manaflow_.
-Whenever you have 5 stacks of manaflow, you regain mana equal to your proficiency bonus.
+**Focus**: Whenever you score a takedown, you gain a stack of _Manastore_.
+Whenever you have 5 stacks of manastore, you regain mana equal to your proficiency bonus.

 ---